ona-li-toki-e-jan-Epiphany-tawa-mi/ISawedThisPlayerInHalf/README.md

 I would **_not_** recommend using this on a server that does not have the mod.

+Server owners can change which language that ISawedThisPlayerInHalf! displays information in using the config file (in config/isawedthisplayerinhalf-server.toml).

 ## Links
 [CurseForge Project Page](https://www.curseforge.com/minecraft/mc-mods/i-sawed-this-player-in-half "I Sawed This Player In Half!
 Project Page on CurseForge")